victoria-sharpe/victoria-sharpe/README.md

 - 👋 Hi, I’m @victoria-sharpe.
-- 👀 I’m interested in data visualization, machine learning, mental health, plants, rats,
+- 👀 I’m interested in data visualization, machine learning, mental health, and language.
+I like plants and rats and food.
 - 🌱 I’m currently learning Bokeh.
 - 📫 How to reach me: vsharpe7@gmail.com